dotnet/docs/docs/machine-learning/automate-training-with-model-builder.md

 ![Diagram showing Model Builder steps](media/model-builder-steps.png)

 Model Builder supports datasets in .tsv, .csv, .txt formats, as well as SQL database format.
-If you have a .txt file, columns should be separated with `,`, `;` or `/t` and the file must have a header row.
+If you have a .txt file, columns should be separated with `,`, `;` or `/t`.

 If the dataset is made up of images, the supported file types are `.jpg` and `.png`.